AriFordsham/GHCWiki/dependent-haskell/phase1.md

 result ty, or (3) do something else.
 I want your input, as both (1) and (2) are terrible.

+**SLPJ** We'd better discuss this.
+It can't be that hard.

 ### `liftCoSubst`

 The lifting operation has become subtler.
 Happily, it is well described in Section 5 of [ this paper](http://www.cis.upenn.edu/~eir/papers/2013/fckinds/fckinds-extended.pdf).
 The actual, implemented, role-aware version of lifting is included in Appendix B of [ this paper](http://www.cis.upenn.edu/~eir/papers/2015/equalities/equalities-extended.pdf).

 ### New `eqType`

+**SLPJ** I'm also worried about the type-level equivalent of `CoreSubst.exprIsConApp_maybe`.
+This is a complicated function!
+Do we need to do something similar when trying to persuade a type to look like a `TyConApp`?
+In general there are lots of functions in `Type` and every one of them must be adjusted to handle casts.
+Is it clear how?

 Is `Int` the same as `Int |> <*>`?
 In the formalism: no. This is OK, because we have a coercion form (`CoherenceCo`) that proves `Int ~ (Int |> <*>)`.
 But, in practice, this is very very annoying.
 It's tempting to write `eqType` simply to ignore casts... but that would be wrong, because it can equate two types with different kinds.
 So, the solution is to have an "erased equality check" that compares types ignoring coercions, but to use that check on the types in question *and their kinds*.
 This is all implemented in `eqType`.
 The upshot is that two types are equal when they have the same kinds and the types are the same, ignoring coercions.
 Nice and simple.